 The Junior League of High Point, Inc. is striving to address issues with critical needs in our community that fall within the emphasis of positively impacting the lives of children and women.
 Our initiatives address unmet needs, yet do not take away from existing community efforts, other JLHP placements, and opportunities.
 Each project provides initial and ongoing training to our members as well as high-quality service to its community partners.

-In the 2016-2017 League year, the Junior League of High Point, Inc. will partner with the YWCA After-Care Program and the Millis Regional Educational Center to host a program for local schoolchildren aimed at healthy eating and living.
-This workshop educates children on nutrition and helps them make healthy meal decisions.
-We will discuss using produce from community gardens to add nutritional value to their meals, as well as focus on the role of exercise in optimal physical and mental health.
+In the 2018-2019 League year, the Junior League of High Point, Inc. partnered with the YWCA of High Point and the Millis Regional Health Education Center to host a program for local schoolchildren aimed at healthy eating and living.

 The Junior League of High Point has partnered with the YWCA's Adolescent Parenting program to provide young mothers nutritional information and cooking resources to allow them to better feed themselves and their families.
 The Crock-Pot Cooking Class is an educational workshop that includes a tutorial on healthy eating, focused specifically on the nutritional needs of women and children.
 League members demonstrate how to use a Crock-Pot to provide affordable, nutritious and hearty meals for a family.
 This class provides all participants with their own Crock-Pot, a healthy recipe book, and several ingredients and kitchen tools.